Functional equation for LC-functions with even or odd modulator: Introduction

 where $n_f:=\lfloor 1/\rho_f\rfloor+1$, and the bivariate complex function $z^{(s,f)}$ (see \cite[\S 4]{Lamgouni2024}) defined for all $s\in\mathbb{C}$ and all $z\in\mathbb{C}\setminus\mathbb{R}_{\leq 0}$ with $\abs{z}>1/\rho_f$ by

 is a generalization of the complex exponentiation $z^{s}$.

-The LC-function $L(s,f)$ extends to an entire function when $p_f(0) = 0$, otherwise to a meromorphic function with a simple pole at $s=1$ with residue $p_f(0)$ (see, e.g., \cite[\S 5.4]{Lamgouni2024}).
-Moreover, for $\sigma<0$, this function satisfies the following equation, henceforth referred to as the \textit{LC-formula} (see \cite[\S 5.6]{Lamgouni2024}):
+The LC-function $L(s,f)$ extends to an entire function when $p_f(0) = 0$, otherwise to a meromorphic function with a simple pole at $s=1$ with residue $p_f(0)$ (see, \cite[\S 5.4]{Lamgouni2024}). \marginpar{Removed ``e.g.'' before ``see''.} Moreover, for $\sigma<0$, this function satisfies the following equation, henceforth referred to as the \textit{LC-formula} (see \cite[\S 5.6]{Lamgouni2024}):

 Here $f_{(\alpha)}$, with $\alpha\in\mathbb{C}$, denotes the function

 and $F(s,f)$ is the \textit{FC-function} associated to $f$ defined by